 With the Kentik Network Observability Cloud, you gain the benefits of being able to baseline the performance of applications, websites and networks.
 You can hold vendors accountable when you know darn well that they are introducing 80% of the delay, which is annoying your customers and could be forcing them to abandon their online checkout.
 Doing nothing is costing your company money.

-If the service provider doesn’t fix a loss or latency problem, you can find new transit and then verify that your new path is avoiding that troublesome network.
+If the service provider doesn’t fix a packet loss or latency problem, you can find new transit and then verify that your new path is avoiding that troublesome network.
 To learn more, read “How to Monitor Traffic Through Transit Gateways.”

 If you want to be proactive, you can deploy or make use of Kentik Synthetics agents in a remote geographic location and then run tests to see if a remote location like Inuvik, Canada can support an application at the necessary service levels.